f-e-l-0/f-e-l-0/README.md

 ## ⚡ Quick Quote

 > *“It’s all risky.
 The moment you were born, it got risky.
-So why not go all in and chase your dreams?”*
+So why not go all in a dogecoin and chase your dreams?”*

 Thanks for stopping by.
 Happy coding! 🚀